 Candidate: Eu manteria a calma para resolver o problema do cliente.

 Entrevistador: What would you do if a client were rude with you?

 Candidato: I’d remain calm in order to solve the client’s problem.

 Could Doesn’t Always Translate as Poderia

 Just a final note.
-When Could is used to express a past ability – something that you could do in the past – we use the imperfect past (pretérito imperfeito do indicativo) in Portuguese.
+When Could is used to express a past ability – something that you could do in the past – we use the imperfect past tense (pretérito imperfeito do indicativo) in Portuguese.
 For example:

 - Eu podia falar francês quando era criança. = I could speak French when I was a child.